marmelab/gremlins.js/README.md

 ### Stopping The Attack

-The horde can stop the attack in case of emmergency using the `horde.stop()` method.
+The horde can stop the attack in case of emergency using the `horde.stop()` method.
 Gizmo uses this method to prevent further damages to the application after 10 errors, and you can use it, too, if you don't want the attack to continue.

 ### Customizing The Logger